hazimsyah19/hazimsyah19.github.io/_posts/editorial/2024-07-13-Editorial-Hackthebox.md

 ![alt text](/assets/img/editorial/image-7.png)

-We can browse thru the new endpoint with burp.
+We explore the new endpoint using Burp Suite.

 ![alt text](/assets/img/editorial/image-8.png)

-From the above image, we can browse to each of the endpoint that we've found.
-We can browse it thru the input injection point to get the content of the file.
-Below is the content of **"/api/latest/metadata/messages/authors"** endpoint.
-The content reveal a credentials.
+The content of "/api/latest/metadata/messages/authors" endpoint reveals credentials.

 ![alt text](/assets/img/editorial/image-9.png)

-We can ssh into the server with the credentials provide from the previous image.
+Using the credentials, we SSH into the server.

 ![alt text](/assets/img/editorial/image-10.png)

 ## dev Shell

-In dev home directory, we can find .git repo in /apps directory.
-From there, we can see the git log for the repo.
+In the dev home directory, we find a .git repo in the /apps directory.
+We view the git log for the repo.

 ![alt text](/assets/img/editorial/image-11.png)

-We can see the content of the git log we found with **"git show"** command.
+Using the "git show" command, we see the content of the git log.

 ![alt text](/assets/img/editorial/image-12.png)

 ## prod shell

-Run sudo -l to check whether our current user can run any file as root.
+Running sudo -l shows that our current user can run a Python script as root.

 ![alt text](/assets/img/editorial/image-15.png)